ScratchyCode/Linear-Regression/README.md

 # CAUTION
 Create a file with following format: x y sigma(y)

-The file's lines number must be equal to the number of points!
+The file's lines must be equal to the number of points!

-The angular coefficient is estimated with weighted averages of weights = sigma(y); do not insert uncertainties sigma(y) = 0
+The angular coefficient is estimated with weighted averages of weights = sigma(y); do not insert experimental uncertainties equal to sigma(y) = 0